bmoliveira/fitnapp/documentation/Readme.md

 ## [Roadmap](./roadmap)

-The roadmap section will define what has been acomplished so far and whats planned for the future
+The roadmap section have the planned and past times that the specs were implemented.
+Also it has the map for the stale features that needs improvement but are not planned for a near future.